microbemarsh/mlvamaps/README.md

 - minimap2 mapping to sample-derived representative amplicons and reference-relative SNP evidence.
 - Optional read-depth support for assembly products.
+- Dedicated individual-locus repeat-count tables and report graphics, separate from the generated gel and SNP evidence.
+- Optional per-locus phylogenetic placement against a sequence database using MAFFT, RAxML-NG, and EPA-ng.
-- Probabilistic locus calls, profile matching, novelty summaries, generated gel comparisons, and a self-contained HTML report.
+- Probabilistic locus calls, profile matching, novelty summaries, and a self-contained HTML report.

 ## Install